Fitness numbers and health – The HUNT3 Fitness Study

 The tests were performed between 2006 and 2008 as part of the third wave of the Nord-Trøndelag Health Study (HUNT3).
 We still base much of our research on data from the HUNT3 Fitness Study.
 From the same material we also made our popular Fitness Calculator, a non-exercise algorithm that estimates fitness accurately and preditcts future health.

 Average fitness numbers

-The mean maximal oxygen uptake in women and men were 35 and 44 mL/kg/min, respectively.
-The material suggested a ~7% decline in maximal oxygen uptake with every 10 year age increase in both genders.
+The mean maximal oxygen uptake in women and men participating in the HUNT3 Fitness Study were 35 and 44 mL/kg/min, respectively.
+The results suggest a ~7% decline in maximal oxygen uptake with every 10 year age increase in both genders.

 |Over 70 years||27||34|

 Women and men below the gender-specific mean were four to eight times more likely to have a cluster of at least three cardiovascular risk factors – called the metabolic syndrome – compared to the most fit quartile of subjects.
 We also observed that maximal oxygen uptake may represent a continuum from health to disease, and that a general 5 mL/kg/min lower maximal oxygen uptake was associated with ~56% higher odds of having the metabolic syndrome.